ComputationalAgingLab/reprogramming_ood/README.md

 cd reprogramming_ood
 ```

-3. (optional) We recommend ...
+3. (optional) We recommend to reproduce the results using conda environment but you are free to install all necessary libraries manually.
+In case you choose conda, install it with the following command:

 ```bash
 conda create -n ood python=3.9
 ```

-Then activate ...
+Then activate the environment:
 ```bash
 conda activate ood
 ```

-4. Install the required packages:
+4. Install the required packages within the environment:
 ```bash
 pip install -r requirements.txt
 ```

 ## Datasets Downloading

-1. Run script that downloads and unzip data: `bash prepare_data.sh` or `bash prepare_preproc_datasets.sh`.
-Or download archive with datasets manually from [here](https://drive.google.com/drive/folders/1AWO8XZpLBW1fkp5ylF6-w6J8gYcnnOkp?usp=sharing).
-You can also download datasets from the original source from here ... # TODO link to table.
+Run script that downloads and unzip data: `bash prepare_data.sh`.
+Or download archive with datasets manually from [here](https://drive.google.com/file/d/11xwxb_m62FymwUeO1vC0KafZ7mog0_wq/view?usp=drive_link).
+You can also download datasets from GEO (See `paper/Supplementary Table 1.xlsx` for sources of separate datasets).
-`dataset.zip` contains raw data, as it is available at origin sourse. `preprocessed2h5.zip` contains already prerocessed datasets, saved to .h5 file as dictionary.
+`dataset.zip` contains preprocessed data, as it is available at origin sources in GEO.

-2. Add path to downloaded datasets to `datasets_config.py` file for convinience.

 ## Usage
 ### Data Preparation